wangziblake/MoDern/README.md

 ## Training datasets
 The synthetic training datasets used in MoDern paper are shared at https://drive.google.com/file/d/1ohYiRVZWWdZOqLET5E2AYGHYOYj5QvEV/view?usp=sharing.

-If you want to use the training datasets, please cite following paper:
+If you want to use the training datasets, please cite the following paper:

 Zi Wang et al., Accelerated NMR spectroscopy: Merge Optimization with Deep Learning, arXiv preprint, arXiv:2012.14830, 2020.
 URL: https://arxiv.org/abs/2012.14830.